 Among other provisions this proposal would:

-- Call for a study of how best to improve trails in the region for hikers, equestrians, and mountain bikers.
-This process is a first step toward improving access to the outdoors.
+- Call for development of a regional trail development plan on how to improve trails in the region for hikers, equestrians, and mountain bikers.